 When a claim is reported to the ceding company, its claims department establishes a reserve corresponding to the estimated amount of the ultimate settlement for the claim.
-The estimate is based on the cedant's own evaluation method.
-The ceding company reports the claim and its suggested reserve amount to SCOR.
-SCOR records the ceding company's suggested reserve and is free to establish greater or smaller reserves (ACR) based on the review and analysis performed by SCOR's claims division and internal actuaries.
-Such greater or smaller potential reserves, are based upon the consideration of many factors, including the level of the commitments, seriousness of the claims and the SCOR's assessment of the ceding company's claims' management.
+The estimate is based on the cedant's own evaluation.
+The ceding company reports the claim and its assessed reserve amount to SCOR.
+SCOR records the ceding company's reserve and is free to book larger or smaller reserves (ACR) based on the review and analysis performed by SCOR's claims division and internal actuaries.
+Such larger or smaller potential reserves are based upon the consideration of many factors, including SCOR's assessment of the ceding company's claims' management.
 Our policy regarding the ceding company's suggested reserves is to be very proactive.
 As a consequence, SCOR's claims department regularly performs many in-depth claims audits, which could lead to the constitution of ACR.
 Some claims audits can also be performed, on behalf of SCOR, by external claims experts.

 Conforming to applicable regulatory requirements and in accordance with industry practices, SCOR maintains in addition to case reserves and ACR, IBNR Reserves (Incurred But Not Reported).

-These reserves are meant to cover two types of claims: IBNYR, claims Incurred But Not Yet Reported to the ceding company or to SCOR, and IBNER, claims Incurred But Not Enough Reserved, i.e. on which the estimated final cost reported to SCOR can differ.
+These reserves are meant to cover two types of claims: IBNYR, claims Incurred But Not Yet Reported to the ceding company or to SCOR, and IBNER, claims Incurred But Not Enough Reserved (as assessed by SCOR).

 To assess these IBNR reserves and the variability of the overall reserves, SCOR generally uses actuarial techniques which take into account quantitative loss experience data, together with qualitative factors, where appropriate.
-This exercise is performed on homogenous groups of contracts, called actuarial segments (similar development pattern, required statistical mass).
+This exercise is performed on homogenous groups of contracts, called actuarial segments having similar development pattern and a required statistical mass.
 The reserves are also adjusted to reflect reinsurance treaty terms and conditions, and the variety of claims processing which may potentially affect SCOR's commitment over time.